 The branching factor, and the number of levels, are parameters of a society.

-Bear with me a bit longer.
-The thing is, if you make a graph of upsets by rating difference, obviously the upsets get fewer if the rating difference gets bigger.
-Let me report a result from a graph I once made with this data: it showed that at 100 points rating difference, the histogram showed a 12.5% frequency of upset.
-That's 1/8.
-If you're 100 points apart, you'll have an upset only once in eight times.
-I'm willing to call that a distinct level: you can play someone 100 points higher and they'll beat you seven out of eight times, yeah, they're a different level.
-(Since (3300-300)/100 = 30, we have about 30 levels in pingpong.
-Just like the chickens.)
+It turns out that when opponents are 100 points different in rating, the frequency of upsets is only 12.5%, or exactly 1/8.
+If you're 100 points down, you'll win only once in eight times, on average.
+Let's call that a distinct level: you can play someone 100 points higher and they'll beat you seven out of eight times, yeah, they're a different level.
+Since (3300-300)/100 = 30, we have about 30 levels in pingpong.
+Just like the chickens.

-And yes, outcomes are highly predictable, surprises are few, even with everybody doing their best.
+So yes, outcomes are highly predictable, surprises are few, even with everybody doing their best.
 But it's worse than that.
-Consider, if the levels were independent, what 3 levels might mean: (1/8) * (1/8) * (1/8) = 1/512.
-This is relevant because most people coming into the pingpong club are 800 or below, and most people in the pingpong club are 1100 or above, which means 300 points apart, which, under a model with independent levels, suggests that the probability of an upset, when a newby comes in and wins might be (1/8)^3 = 1/512.
+Suppose the levels are independent, then what would 3 levels mean?
+(1/8) * (1/8) * (1/8) = 1/512.
+This is relevant because most people coming into the pingpong club are 800 or below, and most people in the pingpong club are 1100 or above, which means 300 points apart, which, under the model of independent levels, suggests that the probability of an upset, when a newby comes in and wins might be (1/8)^3 = 1/512.
 You see what I mean?
 No chance.